google/yapf/README.rst

 be as good as hand-formatting.
 In particular, large data literals may become horribly disfigured under YAPF.

-The reason for this is manifold.
+The reason for this is many-fold.
 But in essence YAPF is simply a tool to help with development.
 It will format things to coincide with the style guide, but that may not equate with readability.